tillitis/tkey-ssh-agent/README.md

 to run.

-There's a script called `runsign.sh` which runs `tkey-runapp` to load and start the signerapp.
+There's a script called `runsign.sh` which runs `tkey-runapp` to load and start the signer app.
 It then runs `tkey-sign` which asks the app to sign a message and verifies it.
 You can use it like this:

 ```